Natan Panz: Career

 In 1939, Panz transferred to Beitar Tel Aviv and led the club to promotion to the top division.
 During the following years, the club won two cups (1940 and 1942) and a joint-championship (1945), as well as finishing as runners-up both in the league and the cup.
 Panz also took part in Beitar's victory over Hajduk Split in 1944.

 In 1947, after Beitar Tel Aviv was forced to disband by the Mandatory Government and was reformed as Nordia Tel Aviv, Panz refused to appear in the newly reformed team and transferred back to Maccabi Tel Aviv.

 Death

-As the 1947–48 Civil War in Mandatory Palestine broke out, Panz aided both the Haganah and the Irgun in their defensive activities on the Jaffa frontline, before joining the Irgun, where he was appointed a ranking officer.
+As the 1947–48 civil war in Mandatory Palestine broke out, Panz aided both the Haganah and the Irgun in their defensive activities on the Jaffa frontline, before joining the Irgun, where he was appointed a ranking officer.
 He participated in a raid on a British munitions train in which arms were seized, helping enable the Irgun to attack Jaffa.
 On 25 April 1948, the Irgun launched an offensive on Jaffa, which was countered by British forces.
-Panz was commanding an armored vehicle in Menashiya and was killed when a British armored vehicle shelled it.
+Panz was commanding a machine-gun on an armored vehicle in Menashiya and was killed, along with two of his friends, when a British armored vehicle fired on him.